neilpradhan/Datapipeline_for_e_commerce/README.md

       Follow the prompts to complete the authentication.

-      OR Put the configuration file path in the main.tf file inside the terraform folder
+      OR put the configuration file in Terraform

 ### Step 4: Extract, Validate, and Clean Data